OpenDreamKit/OpenDreamKit.github.io/_tagpages/use-case.md

 The links below lead to a series of use cases - examples of work that have been made possible through the OpenDreamKit project.

-The general structure is to describe a work requirements what is required followed by a solution using OpenDreamKit supported tools.
-Where appropriate, we provide links to related examples, and provide more details.
+The general structure is to describe a work requirements followed by a solution using OpenDreamKit supported tools.
+Where appropriate, we provide links to related examples and additional details.